wso2/docs-mi/en/docs/observe-and-manage/working-with-monitoring-dashboard.md

     You can enable/disable tracing for the following artifacts: <i>Proxy Services</i>, <i>Endpoints</i>, <i>APIs</i> <i>Sequences</i> and <i>Inbound Endpoints</i>.

     !!!
 INFO
-        To restrict the non-admin users in MI dashboard from updating the deployed artifacts, you can add the following configuration to the `<MI_DASHBOARD_HOME>/conf/deployment.toml` file.
+        To restrict the non-admin users in the MI dashboard from updating the deployed artifacts, you can add the following configuration to the `<MI_DASHBOARD_HOME>/conf/deployment.toml` file.

         ```toml
         [user_access]